liferay/liferay-docs/develop/tutorials/articles/themes-and-layout-templates/embedding-portlets-in-themes-and-layout-templates.markdown

 # Embedding Portlets in Themes and Layout Templates

-A frequently used capability that Liferay provides when building a site is the ability to embed a portlet in themes and layout templates.
-This allows the portlet to be visible on all pages where the theme/layout is used.
-In the past, this was only possible by hardcoding a specific portlet into place, which has many drawbacks.
-Liferay now provides the *Portlet Providers* framework that only requires you specify the entity type and action to be displayed.
-Based on the given entity type and action, Liferay can distinguish which deployed portlet to use.
+One thing developers often want to do is embed a portlet in a theme or layout template.
+This makes the portlet visible on all pages where the theme/layout is used.
+In the past, this was only possible by hard-coding a specific portlet into place, which has many drawbacks.
+Liferay now provides the *Portlet Providers* framework that requires you only specify the entity type and action to be displayed.
+Based on the given entity type and action, Liferay determines which deployed portlet to use.
 This increases the flexibility and modularity of embedding portlets in Liferay Portal.

-In this tutorial, you'll learn how to declare an entity type and action in a custom theme/layout, and create a module that finds the correct portlet to use based on those given parameters.
+In this tutorial, you'll learn how to declare an entity type and action in a custom theme/layout, and you'll create a module that finds the correct portlet to use based on those given parameters.
 You'll first learn how to embed portlets into a theme.

 ## Adding a Portlet to a Custom Theme

-The first thing you'll need to do is open your theme's template file that you'd like to declare the embedded portlet for.
+The first thing you should do is open the template file for which you want to declare an embedded portlet.
 For example, the `portal_normal.ftl` template file is a popular place to declare embedded portlets.
-In the template file, find the location where you plan on embedding a portlet and insert the following declaration:
+Insert the following declaration wherever you want to embed the portlet:

     ${theme.runtime("CLASS_NAME", ACTION)}

-This declaration expects two parameters: the class name of the entity type you'd like the portlet to handle, and the type of action.
-An example of an embedded portlet declaration can be viewed below:
+This declaration expects two parameters: the class name of the entity type the portlet should handle and the type of action.
+Here's an example of an embedded portlet declaration:

     $theme.runtime("com.liferay.portal.kernel.servlet.taglib.ui.LanguageEntry", $portletProviderAction.VIEW)